WebizenAI/devdocs/Webizen Tech Stack/Webizen 3.0/HyperMedia Containers.md

 - other

-At the moment, work on defining a HyperMedia Container for [[Knowledge Documents]] is part of the [[Work in Progress]] in-order to uplift what can already be done with the tools being used to produce the documentation for the Webizen project and related objectives, requirements, etc.
+At the moment, work on defining a HyperMedia Container for [[Knowledge Documents]] is part of the [[WorkInProgress]] in-order to uplift what can already be done with the tools being used to produce the documentation for the Webizen project and related objectives, requirements, etc.